tomdyer10/wine_expert/README.md

 **Project Contents**
   1. Building a classifier
   2. Prediction Interpretation 1 - mapping the embedding layer
-      - visualising the grouping of wine descriptions learnt by classification model
+      - visualising the grouping of wine descriptions learnt by classification model with tSNE
-      - graphical representation of classification profile
   3. Prediction Interpretation 2 - Predictions with Justification
       - delivering predictions with rationale
       - understanding 'nearest' categories and why
   4. Context in RNNs - 'Apples not Oranges'
       - investigating the importance of the context a word is used in and how current interpretability techniques fail.
       - Visualising the 'inter-dependency' of words in a description
+      - graphical representation of classification profile to further rationalize outputs
   5. Generating classification profiles
       - what are the key characteristics of Californian wine?

 **Future Work**

 In future work on NLP interpretability I would like to investigate the use of Three Player Games for Rationalization - as described by this paper https://arxiv.org/pdf/1910.13294.pdf.
 This appears to be an elegant solution to the problem of 'overfit' interpretability, where seemingly meaningless tokens are returned as the most influential or the final word of a key phrase is shown but the rest of the phrase is ignored.